Today, I have something really incredible to share…

 Sawyer Mini Water Filter

-I highly recommend you get a couple of Sawyer mini water filters.
+I recommend getting a couple Sawyer mini water filters.

-Not only is it small to pack and lightweight, but it can also filter 100,000 gallons of water!
+Not only are they compact and lightweight, but they can filter 100,000 gallons of water!

 What makes the Sawyer Mini so powerful is its inline design capabilities.